nsayer/ev_sim/README.md

 To change states, simply send the single character "A", "B", "C" or "D".
 State A's impedance is infinite, state B is 2.7 kΩ, state C is 882 Ω and state D is 240 Ω. These are supposed to correspond to positive peak voltages of +12, +9, +6 and +3 volts, respectively.

+## Arduino LCD variants

+The EV_Sim and EV_Sim_84 directories have Arduino sketches for the LCD-bearing hardware variants.
+The EV_Sim_84 directory is for the ATTiny84 backpack variant that has the LCD directly connected and uses LiquidCrystal.
+The EV_Sim directory is for the older ATTiny85 variant that uses either serial output or an i2c connected LCD backpack (either the Adafruit or OpenEVSE versions work).

+Either requires that support for "bare" ATTiny chips be added to your Arduino IDE.
+Be sure to configure Arduino and fuse your chip for the 16 MHz crystal.